textpattern/textpattern.github.io/development/index.md

 ## Register your plugin developer prefix

-All hopeful plugin developers must [register an ‘author’ prefix](/brand/author-prefixes-and-registration), and use it in the appropriate locations.
+All hopeful plugin developers must [register an 'author’ prefix](/brand/author-prefixes-and-registration), and use it in the appropriate locations.

 ## How plugins are loaded